strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 The first case leads to additional inter-broker network traffic, in addition to the normal traffic required for replication.
 To avoid overloading the cluster, it is recommended to always set a throttle rate to limit the bandwidth used by the reassignment.
-This can be done using the `--throttle` option in the `--execute` model.
+This can be done using the `--throttle` option in the `--execute` mode.
 This sets the maximum allowed bandwidth in bytes per second, for example `kafka-reassign-partitions.sh --execute --throttle 5000000 ...` would set the limit to 5 MB/s.

 Throttling might cause the reassignment to take longer to complete.